imLaxz/imLaxz/README.md

 👋 Hi, I'm Rui, I'm 16 years old.
 I study programming for +- 1 year
- I started in the <tr>career thanks to my mother showing me this side. my first language to learn was html.
+ I started in the career thanks to my mother showing me this side. my first language to learn was html.

   <h3>📜 Stats</h3>